ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       programming environment to create, run, and debug a Python program through a terminal window and/or a text editor.
-    - Use [Poetry](https://python-poetry.org/) to install a Python program's dependencies, create a virtual environment, and run a it without error in an isolated and self-contained setting.
+    - Use [Poetry](https://python-poetry.org/) to install a Python program's dependencies, create a virtual environment, and run it without error in an isolated and self-contained configuration.
     - Use [Docker](https://www.docker.com/) to run, in an isolated container and without error, a Python program, an automated test suite, and automated grading tools such as